David Jackson has just finished his doctoral work of four years and awarded his Ed.D. at the age of 83

 An important part of his impressive resume is working with Dr. William Glasser, who developed Reality Therapy in the 1970s.
 Reality Therapy is founded on the principles of choice theory.
 Professionals in education, mental health, social services and even parents have embraced the fundamentals of this therapy.
 Reality Therapy suggests all human issues derive from a lack of fulfilling relationships with others.
 The goal of this therapy is to provide a connection for people, beginning with the therapist-client connection.

-Page 2 of 2 - Jackson is a Reality therapist and instructor.
+Jackson is a Reality therapist and instructor.
 Recently he conducted training in Detroit for more than 80 teachers.

 He is the author of six books and recently finished a seventh.
 He will turn 84 next month and has no plans to slow down.